-But here's the thing - as I built VitalCare, I realized I was creating a really solid foundation that could work for any SaaS app, not just healthcare management.
+As I built this platform, I realized I was creating a really solid foundation that could work for any SaaS app, not just healthcare management.
 All the user management, multi-tenancy, theming, async processing, and deployment infrastructure was completely generic and reusable.

 So I decided to abstract all those core concepts and turn them into Woopdi - a clean SaaS starter template.
-This is essentially a stripped-down and polished version of the VitalCare foundation, minus all the healthcare-specific features.
+This is essentially a stripped-down and polished version of my SaaS foundation, minus all the healthcare-specific features.

 The motivation was pretty simple: I wanted something I could clone for future ideas so all the foundational work wouldn't be permanently cemented into one codebase.
 As you build more domain-specific features into any platform, the core foundation gets less and less reusable.
 By extracting it now while it's still clean, I've got a solid starting point for whatever comes next.